-Australian Camp and Dhampus Village, a popular viewpoint
+Australian Camp Dhampus Hiking

 The trek provides appropriate views of the Annapurna Mountain range, including Machhapuchhre (6993m), Hiunchuli (6441m), Annapurna South (7219m), Annapurna III (7575m), and Annapurna IV (7535m).
 From Australian Camp, the sunrise is quite a sight to behold.